shundhammer/ruby-commented-config-file/README.md

 The content lines may all have the same number of columns (like in `/etc/fstab`), or they might have different numbers of columns.

+## EtcFstab

+This class is derived from ColumConfigFile; it handles Linux/Unix /etc/fstab files.
+In addition to handling the comments and the columns as the CommentedConfigFile and ColumConfigFile base classes do, this class gives the columns a meaning, and it can handle dependencies between mount points (e.g. you want /var/lib mounted after mounting /var if both are on different filesystems).

 ## Diff